South Carolina Department of Archives and History - State Historic Preservation Office (SHPO)

 Any local government, nonprofit, or institution in South Carolina may apply for a Federal Historic Preservation Grant.

 The SHPO’s first priority will be to fund projects in South Carolina’s CLGs.
 If funding is available after the required CLG minimum is met, then non-CLG projects may also be selected for funding.
 CLG grants are awarded to the local government, or its designated third-party (which can be a nonprofit organization).

-Secretary of the Interior's Standards and Guidelines:
+Secretary of the Interior's Standards for Archaeology and Historic Preservation: